bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/invalid_const_assignment.md

 #### `const`, `let` or `var`?

-Do not use const if you weren't meaning to declare a constant.
+Do not use const if you weren’t meaning to declare a constant.
 Maybe you meant to declare a block-scoped variable with `let` or global variable with `var`.

     let columns = 80;